sujoe77/backend/service_prime/README.md

 # 1. Implementation

 ## 1.0 Run the service
+Rest service in the folder service_prime gRPC service in the folder akka_prime
-Everything is in one jar, services can run either in IDE, or from command line with main calsses specified with dependencies.
+Services can run either in IDE, or from command line with main calsses specified with dependencies.
 No need to deploy to tomcat or JEE server.

 REST service with port 8080, gPRC port 10001.

 * Main classes
 ```
-    com.zs.prime.rest.RestServer    ->  main class for proxy-service
+    service_prime/src/java/com/zs/prime/rest/RestServer    ->  main class for proxy-service
-    com.zs.prime.grpc.PrimeServer   ->  main class for gRPC service
+    akka_prime/src/main/scala/PrimeServerS.scala   ->  main class for gRPC service
 ```

 ## 1.1 Packages
 The code has been arranged in packages as below:

 * src/main/proto/prime/prime.proto

     the proto file

 * com.zs.prime.cache